Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 Try running this script with the active object and the cursor spaced apart to see the result.

-With this script you'll notice we're doing some math with the object location and cursor, this works because both are 3D :class:`blender_api:mathutils.
-Vector` instances, a convenient class provided by the :mod:`blender_api:mathutils` module which allows vectors to be multiplied by numbers and matrices.
+With this script you'll notice we're doing some math with the object location and cursor, this works because both are 3D :class:`blender_api:mathutils.Vector` instances, a convenient class provided by the :mod:`blender_api:mathutils` module which allows vectors to be multiplied by numbers and matrices.